-- WLAN Power: The default is off, which disables the WLAN feature. - SSID (network name): The default is "Hughes 9211" or "Hughes 9202", but you can change it to whatever you want. - Channel Number: This controls the radio channel number (1 through 11) used by the access point.
+- WLAN Power: The default is off, which disables the WLAN feature. - SSID (network name): The default is "Hughes 9203 nnnnnn-n" (includes last digits of terminal's serial number), but you can change it to whatever you want. - Channel Number: This controls the radio channel number (1 through 11) used by the access point.
 To meet FCC regulations, channels 12 to 14 are not supported.

-As you are configuring the WLAN, you can also enable the Wireless LAN Encryption (WPA or WPA2) and MAC Address Filtering features for added security.
+As you are configuring the WLAN, you should enable the Wireless LAN Encryption (WPA or WPA2) and possibly MAC Address Filtering features for added security.